 Trinity Chapel Charlotte: Who We Are

-Trinity Chapel Charlotte is a new Christian community forming in the northern Union County area of South Charlotte (Weddington, Indian Trail, Stallings).
-The church is part of the historic, Christian faith in the Presbyterian tradition, with teaching that is Biblical, worship that is joyfully reverent, and a heart to reach our community with the Good News of Jesus Christ.
+Trinity Chapel Charlotte (ARP) is a new Christian community forming in the northern Union County area of South Charlotte (Weddington, Indian Trail, Stallings).
+The church is part of the historic, Christian faith in the Presbyterian tradition (the Associate Reformed Presbyterian Church), with teaching that is Biblical, worship that is joyfully reverent, and a heart to reach our community with the Good News of Jesus Christ.
 We would love to have you and your family join us in worship!

 The following statements are intended to assist the inquirer in assessing whether this might be the best Christian community for you and your family.
 The Lord bless you as you consider the Lord’s call in being a part of Trinity Chapel Charlotte.